SmithWillSuffice/ohanga-pai/content/blog/11_surplus_value.md

 The physical inputs into production are energy, machinery, and skilled labour. (you might count others, but these are the big three).
 Marx can argue that machinery was always built using past labour.
 So the LTV holds good so far.
 But not all energy (and mass) is created by the hands of humans.
-And not by several orders of magnitudes (as inputs into production).
+And not by several orders of magnitude (as inputs into production).
 So the LTV is ridiculously false.

 But in Marx's day, no economists understood what energy was.
-None of them understood thermodynamics or basic physics.
+Few of them understood thermodynamics or basic physics.
 So you could, perhaps, forgive them this error?

 In fact to this very day, several strains of sockcuckery economics (the bullsh*tters
 --- the Neoclassicals, Austrians and New Keynesians, even some post-Keynesians) totally ignore the role of energy in production.
 Energy does not factor into their models except as just one more commodity market like any other.
-They "give-away" that they do not understand is if you ask them about constraints at the macroeconomic level.
+The "give-away" that they do not understand is if you ask them about constraints at the macroeconomic level.
 If they dare say "run out of other people's money" you know they're scientifically illiterate.
-The contraints are real resources, and maximally that's available free mass-energy ("free" here in the thermodynamicists sense, not the financial sense, free energy = [exergy](https://en.wikipedia.org/wiki/Exergy)).
+The constraints are real resources, and maximally that's available free mass-energy ("free" here in the thermodynamicists sense, not the financial sense, free energy = [exergy](https://en.wikipedia.org/wiki/Exergy)).

 ((Yet the French Physiocrats, not the nicest guys, did understand the role of energy in production.
 A pity they were not humanistically inclined.
 It could have aided the socialist cause had they been talking with Marx and Engels.))